-If we feel the applicant would benefit from some levels of social activity that either of the sheltered complexes offer and would benefit their quality of life.
+If we feel the applicant would benefit from some level of social activity that either of the retirement complexes offer and would benefit their quality of life, social points can be awarded.
+See table below:

-Priority Group - highest priority group 1st Points Award

-Higher Emergency 125 Points

-Medical emergency or Essential for 1 or

-more member of the household 115 Points

-Medical Essential 100 Points

-Medical Advisable 50 Points

-Social Priority 10 Points

-If there are 2 applicants with serious Additional applicant has any Medical

-medical condition within the 1 household Priority then an additional 15 Points can

-an additional point award will be made. be awarded.
+Medical Advisable 50 Points Social Priority 50 Points If there are 2 applicants with serious Additional applicant has any Medical medical condition within the 1 household Priority then an additional 15 Points can an additional point award will be made. be awarded.